jerdog/talk-demystifying-cicd/PITCHME.md

 @snapend

 Note:
-Continuous integration automates the building and testing of your software.
+So to summarise, Continuous integration automates the building and testing of your software.
 Continuous deployment is an extension of this automation and allows for your software to be deployed after every code commit that passes your test suite.
 The most successful development teams deploy their software often.

 The software development process consists of three main centers of work: